-The International Competitions and Assessments for Schools (ICAS) are independent skills-based assessments with a competition element.
-Commonly referred to as the UNSW tests, ICAS is unique, being the most comprehensive generally available suite of academic assessments and school tests for primary and secondary school students.
-The assessments comprise eight Digital Technologies tests, eleven English tests, eleven Maths tests, eleven Science tests, five Spelling tests and ten Writing tests.
+The International Competitions and Assessments for Schools (ICAS) is an independent, skills-based assessment program which recognises and rewards student achievement.
+ICAS is unique, being the most comprehensive generally available suite of academic assessments for primary and secondary school students..
+The assessments comprise eight Digital Technologies tests, eleven English tests, eleven Maths tests, eleven Science tests, six Spelling tests and ten Writing tests.

 A new ICAS test is developed annually for each subject in each year level by our team of subject matter experts.
 All ICAS tests are reviewed by experienced teachers to ensure that they accurately assess students’ skills and are relevant to what they are learning at school.
 Some schools use ICAS as a psychometric test to better understand what students can and can’t do at a point in time and track learning as students’ progress from year to year.
 Other schools use ICAS results as a component of a student’s overall academic achievement for the year and, still others use ICAS as a placement test.
 Each test is sat at the student’s school and is invigilated by teachers under normal examination conditions.